What is EMI Shielding?

 K.R.
 Anderson has the capability to perform automated dimensional verification of gasket bead placement and height for statistical process control, using fully programmable optical coordinate measuring technology and vision systems.
 Electrical resistance of cured gasket material is tested with a multimeter capable of measuring to 0.001 ohm.
 Typical Cp and Cpk values are approximately 1.5 of circuit suppression/hardening and shielding.

-EMI Shielding Gaskets including Form In Place Gaskets
+Gaskets including Form-In-Place Gaskets

-KRA fabricates custom gaskets from a variety of material formats and formulations that meet your specific application needs.
+KraFAB custom gaskets from a variety of material formats and formulations that meet your specific application needs.

 The best material options are based on the application demands including shielding level required, EMI/RFI frequency range, potential for galvanic corrosion, closure force, interface design, area available for the gasket, production volumes, assembly requirements and the working environment of the finished device.
-Learn more about our Form-in-Place Gaskets.

 Electrically Conductive Paints

-KRA sells and supports product selection and application of Chomerics Cho-Shield EMI Shielding Paints.
+KraFAB sells and supports product selection and application of Chomerics Cho-Shield EMI Shielding Paints.

-Cho-Shield Electrically Conductive Paints are designed to adhere to a variety of substrates including various metals, plastics, aluminum and composites.
+Cho-Shield Electrically Conductive Paints are designed to adhere to a variety of substrates including various metals, plastics, aluminum, and composites.
 The Cho-Shield Electrically Conductive Paints are available in polyurethane, acrylic, epoxy and polyester and silver, silver plated copper, or nickel conductive particles to meet your application requirements.

-KRA sells and supports product selection and application of Chomerics PREMIER™ Electrically Conductive EMI Shielding Thermoplastics.
+KraFAB sells and supports product selection and application of Chomerics PREMIER™ Electrically Conductive EMI Shielding Thermoplastics.
 PREMIER™ is a blend of PC/ABS thermoplastic polymer alloys and conductive fillers engineered for stable electrical, mechanical, and physical performance.
 The conductive filler technology utilizes nickel plated carbon (Ni-C) fibers.
 Higher shielding versions incorporate Nickel-Graphite (Ni-C) powder to increase performance.

 Microwave Absorber Materials

-KRA sells and supports product selection and application of Chomerics CHO-MUTE elastomer based microwave absorber materials.
+KraFAB sells and supports product selection and application of Chomerics CHO-MUTE elastomer based microwave absorber materials.
 CHO-MUTE elastomer based absorber materials are designed to the reduce of unwanted electromagnetic radiation from electronic equipment and minimize cavity to cavity cross coupling, and microwave cavity resonances.
 These materials provide RF absorption performance over a broadband frequency range from 500 MHz to 18 GHz.

 EMI Engineered Laminates

-Engineered laminates offer design flexibility to reduce weight and space requirements while providing the needed EMI shielding.
+Engineered laminates offer design flexibility to reduce weight and space requirements while providing the needed shielding.
 Our Parker Chomerics Engineered Laminates are typically constructed using a conductive layer, an insulative layer and an adhesive layer.
 They are often integrated with gaskets and/or thermally conductive materials to maximize performance.

 EMI Cable Wrap and Knitted Wire Mesh